 Caldwell JAM (Junior Appalachian Musicians) is a program of the Caldwell Arts Council teaching students age 7-17 to play guitar, mandolin, and fiddle with a heavy emphasis on playing traditional and bluegrass music by ear.
 The classes are taught by some of the region’s most talented artists, many of whom grew up playing old-time or bluegrass.
 Students also learn about the history of the music, take field trips to music venues, and spend time with musical elders from the community.

-Caldwell JAM classes will be offered at 1841 Café (117 Main Street NW, downtown Lenoir) in old-time guitar and mandolin (and fiddle, depending on interest) for children ages 7-17.
-Weekly classes will begin October 21 and will continue through the school year on Wednesday evenings at 5:30pm.
-The cost of the classes will depend on need, and will range from $3 to $10 per lesson.
-Rental instruments are available at a very affordable cost..
+Caldwell JAM classes are offered at Granite Falls Elementary, Happy Valley K-8, and at 1841 Café (117 Main Street NW, downtown Lenoir) in old-time guitar, fiddle, and mandolin for children ages 7-17 weekly The cost of the classes will depend on need, and will range from $3 to $10 per lesson.
+Rental instruments are available at a very affordable cost.

 For more information, please contact Launi Higgs at the Caldwell Arts Council, 828-754-2486, firstname.lastname@example.org, or visit www.caldwellarts.com.
 For more information about the overall JAM program, visit www.jaminfo.org.

 This Caldwell Arts Council project is supported by the N.C.
 Arts Council, a division of the Department of Cultural Resources, with funding from the National Endowment of the Arts and a grant from the Unifour Foundation.